jiegec/kb/docs/hardware/sdram.en.md

   <figcaption>Block diagram of MT40A1G8 (Source <a href="https://media-www.micron.com/-/media/client/global/documents/products/data-sheet/dram/ddr4/8gb_ddr4_sdram.pdf?rev=8634cc61670d40f69207f5f572a2bfdd">Micron Datasheet</a>)</figcaption>
 </figure>

-Each Memory array is 65536 x 128 x 64, called a Bank; four Banks form a Bank Group, and there are 4 Bank Groups, so the total capacity is $65536 * 128 * 64 * 4 * 4 = 8 \mathrm{Gb}$.
+Each memory array is 65536 x 128 x 64, called a Bank; four Banks form a Bank Group, and there are 4 Bank Groups, so the total capacity is $65536 * 128 * 64 * 4 * 4 = 8 \mathrm{Gb}$.

-Specifically, in the 65536 x 128 x 64 specification of each Memory array, 65536 represents the number of rows, each row holds $128 * 64 = 8192$ bits of data, and is also the bit width of the transfer between `Sense amplifier` and `I/O gating, DM mask logic` in Figure 1.
+Specifically, in the 65536 x 128 x 64 specification of each memory array, 65536 represents the number of rows, each row holds $128 * 64 = 8192$ bits of data, and is also the bit width of the transfer between `Sense amplifier` and `I/O gating, DM mask logic` in Figure 1.
 Each row has 1024 columns, and each column holds 8 bits of data (corresponding to the 8 in `1 Gig x 8`).
-Since the DDR4 prefetch width is 8n, one access will take out 8 columns of data, which is 64 bits.
+Since the DDR4 prefetch width is 8n, an access takes out 8 columns of data, or 64 bits.
 So each row has 128 of 64 bits, which is the source of the 128 x 64 in the 65536 x 128 x 64 above.

 ## Prefetch

-SDRAM has the concept of Prefetch, which means how many times the bit width of the data will be fetched out in one read.
+SDRAM has the concept of prefetch, which is how many times the bit width of the data is fetched out in one read.
 For example, the `1 Gig x 8` SDRAM above has an I/O data bit width of 8 bits (see the `DQ` signal on the right).
-This is because the IO frequency of DDR4 SDRAM is very high, for example, 3200 MT/s corresponds to an I/O clock frequency of 1600 MHz, while the actual Memory array frequency is not as high.
-The actual memory array frequency is not so high, but works at 400 MHz, so in order to make up the difference in frequency, the data is read 8 times the bit width at a time.
-This is reflected in the I/O, which is a single read operation to get 8 copies of data, i.e. Burst Length of 8, which is transferred in four clock cycles by means of DDR.
+This is because the IO frequency of DDR4 SDRAM is very high, e.g. 3200 MT/s corresponds to an I/O clock frequency of 1600 MHz, while the actual memory array frequency is not as high.
+The actual memory array frequency is that high, but operates at 400 MHz, so to make up for the difference in frequency, the data is read 8 times the bit width at a time.
+This is reflected in the I/O, which is a single read operation to get 8 copies of data, i.e. burst length of 8, which is transferred in four clock cycles via DDR.

-Interestingly, DDR4 memory modules are 64 bits wide, so a single read operation yields $64 * 8 / 8 = 64B$ of data, which is exactly the size of CPU cache lines.
+Interestingly, DDR4 memory modules are 64 bits wide, so a single read operation yields $64 * 8 / 8 = 64B$ of data, which is exactly the size of the CPU cache lines.

-DDR5 increases the Prefetch to 16n, which is why you see much larger data rate numbers for DDR5: DDR4 Prefetch is 8n, DDR5 Prefetch is 16n at the same Memory array frequency, so the I/O frequency is doubled and the data rate is doubled.
+DDR5 increases the prefetch to 16n, which is why you see much larger data rate numbers for DDR5: DDR4 prefetch is 8n, DDR5 prefetch is 16n at the same memory array frequency, so the I/O frequency is doubled and the data rate is doubled.
 At the same time, in order to maintain the burst size of 64 bytes, the bit width of each channel in DDR5 module is 32 bits, each memory module provides two channels.

 ## Access Patterns

-SDRAM has a special access pattern in that its Memory array can only be accessed in entire rows at a time.
+SDRAM has a special access pattern in that its memory array can only be accessed in complete rows at a time.
 In the previous example, a row has 8192 bits of data, but a read or write operation involves only 64 bits of data, so a read operation requires:

 1. the first step is to retrieve the entire row where the data is located
 2. in the second step, read the desired data in the row